What do I wish I had known when I started surfing?

 The problem with learning to surf on a shortboard is that it is the Formula 1 of surfing.
 It's super fast, really unstable and hyper-reactive.

 You can't learn the basics of surfing on something as slippery as a bar of soap.
-Why not?
+Why?
 Because things happen so fast that you can't understand what's happening.
 As a beginner, you'll spend most of your time falling as soon as you get on the board.
 You won't have any fun!

 On a longboard, you have time to understand what's happening when you stand up on the deck.
 You can correct your foot placement if you feel unbalanced.
 In fact, longboards are forgiving because they're more stable and slower.
 You will have fun!